 If your organization already has its own NAAN, you can immediately create and use a “quick test ARK”.
 This is an ARK that starts with ark:/99999/9NNNNN_, where NNNNN represents the NAAN (preceded by ‘9’ and followed by ‘_’).
 There is no need to register a quick test namespace since it is automatically set aside for each NAAN.
 As with any prefix, there is an infinite number of possible test ARKs in each NAAN’s quick test namespace.
-Two versions of an example quick test ARK belonging to the BnF (NAAN 12148) are
+Here are two versions of an example quick test ARK belonging to the BnF (NAAN 12148):

 Note that N2T.net is configured to forward any quick test ARK it receives (second version above) to the appropriate local resolver (first version).